theja2289/PX4Devguide/book/advanced-gdb-debugging.md

 #include <uORB/topics/debug_key_value.h>
 ```

 Then advertise the debug value topic (one advertisement for different published names is sufficient).
-Put this in front of your main loop:

 ## Debugging Hard Faults in NuttX